- Clock Hours of Instruction:

 The Enrollment Process

-Please click on the name of your Technology Certificate Program below and review that Enrollment Agreement.
-During the enrollment process, you will be acknowledging that you have reviewed your Enrollment Agreement before making your payment.
-You will be completing a copy of your Technology Certificate Program Enrollment agreement after you have enrolled in your Certificate Program.
+program, you will be acknowledging that you have reviewed the Enrollment Agreement before making your payment.
+You will be completing a copy of your Technology Certificate Program Enrollment agreement after you have registered your Certificate Program.

 - CAD / BIM Technology Certificate Program Enrollment Agreement

 - CAD Technology Certificate Program Enrollment Agreement

 - Civil 3D Technology Certificate Program Enrollment Agreement

 Please contact our administrative staff if you have any questions regarding the enrollment process.

 (Step 2) Register for the Technology Certificate Program

 - Choose the Payment Plan for your Technology Certificate Program and follow the checkout steps.

 - You will receive a confirmation email for your records.
 You will also receive a separate email with the next steps:

 - Review the VDCI School Catalog and Student Performance Fact Sheets.